You are at the top of the page

 Image: Portrait of King Henry VIII © National Portrait Gallery, London

-Henry VIII had over 60 homes, but Hampton Court was his favourite palace.
-Once he had taken it from Cardinal Wolsey, the King transformed it still further to demonstrate his power and magnificence.
+Henry VIII had over 60 homes, but Hampton Court Palace was his favourite.
+Once he had taken it from Cardinal Wolsey, the King transformed it further to demonstrate his power and magnificence.

 Before the days of regular parliament and constitutional monarchy, the national administration and treasury were functions of court and the royal household.